-A virtual nirvana may be in sight for teachers
+A virtual nirvana may be in sight for teachers but Arnold Evans discovers perfection is no guarantee of happiness.

 I can never resist those lovely online questionnaires which you must complete before being allowed access to some Internet sites.
 And, naturally, I present myself in the best possible light.
 The "Arnold Evans" I conjure up through the necromancy of clicking boxes is a phantom - the person I might have been, had not heartless Fate, a few delinquent genes and Old Father Time conspired so cruelly against me thus far.